kllarena07/easeurl/README.md

 - Hyper (HTTP framework used to parse requests easier)
 - Serde JSON (JSON parsing)
 - Rand (for generating random shortened URLs)
+- dotenv (using environment variables from .env file)

 ## TO DO list
 - [x] Connect to Redis client